 “Working with these young people gives us the opportunity to use our sector and industry experience for the benefit of those who may not have had the possibilities and the support that we were given.
 It shows us how important it is to look up from our desks every now and then to take in the bigger picture, and it’s a source of valuable personal experiences for us.”
 (Dominik Herz, Associate Consultant, goetzpartners)

 This initiative seeks to preserve one of the last and largest rainforests (220,000 sq km) still existing in the heart of Borneo.
 The remaining framework of nature, which is still intact, needs to be conserved as it is very...

 This initiative seeks to preserve one of the last and largest rainforests (220,000 sq km) still existing in the heart of Borneo.

 The remaining framework of nature, which is still intact, needs to be conserved as it is very important for the provision of local water supply and the equilibrium of the climate, as well as for the protection against hurricanes, floods, erosions, and decontamination of the water supply.

 The population should be offered viable alternatives to earn a living, other than the through the destruction of woodlands brought about by the selling of wood to industrialised nations.
 One such alternative source of income is from eco-tourism. goetzpartners supports important projects in the Heart of Borneo initiative of WWF.

-"We are delighted to have found a long-term partner with whom on this issue because it's so very important to get market players involved, both for their expertise and for the credibility they lend to such huge projects."
+"We are delighted to have found a long-term partner on this issue because it's so very important to get market players involved, both for their expertise and for the credibility they lend to such huge projects."
 (Susanne Gotthardt)